-The prophet Malachi foretold of a day when God Himself would appear at the temple in Jerusalem.
-This would happen a first time when Jesus Christ was born of Mary to share the good news of the coming kingdom of God and to offer Himself as a sacrifice to atone for the sins of the world.
+The prophet Malachi foretold of a day when God would appear in the flesh at the temple in Jerusalem.
+This prophecy would be fulfilled when Jesus Christ, born of Mary through the power of the Holy Spirit, came to bring the good news of His coming kingdom.
+Jesus would then offer Himself on a cross to atone for the sins of the world, establishing a new covenant between the Lord and people of faith.

-This will happen a second time when Jesus returns as King of that kingdom, to rule and reign over a purified earth, as foretold by multiple Old Testament prophets.
+God will one day appear at the temple for a second time, when Jesus returns as King to rule and reign over a cleansed and purified earth, as foretold by several Old Testament prophets.

 1 “See, I am going to send My messenger, and he will clear the way before Me.
 Then the Lord you seek will suddenly come to His temple, the Messenger of the covenant you desire—see, He is coming,” says the Lord of Hosts.

-John the Baptist, another subject of Malachi’s prophecies, would further elaborate on what Messiah will do when He comes:
+John the Baptist, the subject of another of Malachi’s prophecies, elaborates on what Messiah Jesus will do when He comes:

 11 “I baptize you with water for repentance, but the One who is coming after me is more powerful than I. I am not worthy to remove His sandals.
 He Himself will baptize you with the Holy Spirit and fire.
 12 His winnowing shovel is in His hand, and He will clear His threshing floor and gather His wheat into the barn.
 But the chaff He will burn up with fire that never goes out.”
 Matthew 3:11-12 (HCSB)

-We still live in the age of grace that was begun with Christ’s appearance as He offered the supreme sacrifice on the cross for all believers, dying in our place and rising again for our eternal life.
-Those who reject Him and God’s ways to choose wickedness will be dealt with consequences when Christ returns.
-Jesus discussed this in the parable of the wheat and the weeds.
+We live in the age of grace that began with Christ’s first coming.
+He came to offer the supreme sacrifice on the cross for all believers, dying in our place to remove all of our sins, then rising again for our eternal life.
+Those who permanently reject Jesus and God’s kingdom ways, instead choosing wickedness and inflicting evil upon others, will themselves experience tough consequences when Christ returns.
+Jesus taught about this in the parable of the wheat and the weeds, sometimes also called the wheat and the tares.

 24 He put another parable before them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field, 25 but while his men were sleeping, his enemy came and sowed weeds among the wheat and went away.
 26 So when the plants came up and bore grain, then the weeds appeared also.
 27 And the servants of the master of the house came and said to him, ‘Master, did you not sow good seed in your field?
 How then does it have weeds?’
 28 He said to them, ‘An enemy has done this.’
 So the servants said to him, ‘Then do you want us to go and gather them?’
 29 But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
 30 Let both grow together until the harvest, and at harvest time I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.”’”
 Matthew 13:30 (ESV)

-Jesus went on to explain the meaning of the parable to His disciples.
+Jesus later plainly explained the meaning of this parable to His disciples.

 37 He replied: “The One who sows the good seed is the Son of Man; 38 the field is the world; and the good seed—these are the sons of the kingdom.
 The weeds are the sons of the evil one, 39 and the enemy who sowed them is the Devil.
 The harvest is the end of the age, and the harvesters are angels.
 40 Therefore, just as the weeds are gathered and burned in the fire, so it will be at the end of the age.
 41 The Son of Man will send out His angels, and they will gather from His kingdom everything that causes sin and those guilty of lawlessness.
 42 They will throw them into the blazing furnace where there will be weeping and gnashing of teeth.
 43 Then the righteous will shine like the sun in their Father’s kingdom.
 Anyone who has ears should listen!
 Matthew 13:37-43 (HCSB)

-The people represented by the wheat seek to live in righteousness but those represented by the weeds choose wickedness, rejecting the generous outreach of God and instead tormenting and leading the wheat astray.
-All people have sinned and done selfish things, but God offers a remedy through the grace and mercy of Jesus Christ.
-The window of God’s grace is open to all, but scripture tells us that the window will close at Christ’s return, and the time to turn away from evil is now.
+The people represented by the wheat have been cleansed and live in God’s righteousness, but those represented by the weeds choose the devil and his wicked ways, totally rejecting the generous outreach of a loving God, instead choosing to mock, take advantage of, and lead the “wheat” astray.
+All people have sinned and have done selfish and wrong things, but God offers a remedy for our sin through the cross and the grace and mercy of Jesus Christ.
+The window of opportunity to reach out for God’s grace is currently open to all, but this parable tells us that the window will be closing at Christ’s return, and the time to turn away from evil and towards life is right now.

-May the purifying fire of Jesus and the presence of the Holy Spirit burn away all of the worthless chaff in our lives and bring us closer to Him as we walk through our life’s journey.
+May the purifying fire of Jesus, through the presence and power of the Holy Spirit and the regeneration of His word, burn away all of the worthless chaff and dross in our lives.
+May He bring us one step closer to the Lord as we walk life’s journey, today.

 Reflection

-Psalm 1 warns us that the way of wickedness has its natural consequences and wicked company is something that we must seek to avoid.
+Psalm 1 warns us that the way of wickedness, however alluring, has its consequences, and the influence of wicked company is something that we must seek to avoid.
+As someone has said, “If you hang around a barber shop long enough, you will get a haircut.”

 who does not walk in step with the wicked